 Performing the unthinkable.

-As he looked deeper into Terrah’s imaging, Dr. Hurley identified a major complication.
+After looking deeper into Terrah’s imaging, her neurointerventional radiology team identified a major complication.
 Traditionally, to treat an AVM, a neurosurgeon would surgically remove it or enter the blood vessel to embolize it, or seal it, with a special glue-like material.
 But Terrah’s AVM was located in a part of her brain that would be difficult to access through traditional approaches because her team would need to work against the flow of blood.
 They would need to stop her heart, stemming blood flow to her brain, in order to travel upstream and reach the abnormality.

 Terrah had a posterior circulation AVM in what is called the eloquent cortex — a part of the brain that controls vital functions such as speech, movement and sensation.
 Removing her AVM through open brain surgery was possible, but presented a substantial surgical challenge: She faced the risk of serious side effects, ranging from paralysis to cranial nerve injury.